Skip to content

 Method 1: Native Observer Firmware

-Step 1: Download the Firmware
+Step 1: Download and Flash the Firmware

 • Open the MeshCore companion app

-• Log in with the admin password
+• Enter the admin password when prompted

 3. Launch the Command Line

-• Tap Command Line
+• Tap Command Line in the middle of the bottom footer

 • Enter start ota

-4. Connect to the OTA Network
+4. Navigate to the OTA Upload Page

 5. Upload the Firmware